Page to be developed; ideas and comments are welcome.

 nl | Thema: Theorieën over kapitalistische crises en imperialisme

 “Theories on Capitalist Crises and Imperialism” is a vast subject, of which only a small part (hopefully much to be extended) can be presented here.
-Basicly, (from a proletarian perspective) two thesis have been advanced: one on the saturation of the world market, and the other on the falling rate of profit; both predicting some catastrophic collapse of capitalism.
+Basicly, (from a proletarian perspective) two thesis have been put forward: one on the saturation of the world market, and the other on the falling rate of profit; both predicting some catastrophic collapse of capitalism.

 Although both theories in themselves have proofed to be utterly false, they might lead to a new approach, based on new, further historic experience.
 Both were partial and also immature responses to real problems posed, a kind of Lamarckian shortcuts.
 Some general ideas: